eth-sri/lmql/docs/source/language/functions.md

 ## Return Values

 If a query function does _not_ return a value, calling it as nested function does _not_ remove the inserted instructions after execution.
-The effect of a nested function without return value therefore corresponds more to idea of macro expansion.
+The effect of a nested function without return value therefore corresponds to a macro expansion, as shown below:

 This can be helpful when you want to use a fixed template in several locations, e.g. for list items.
 Further, as shown below, a nested function can also be parameterized to customize its behavior: